Death is inevitable and each individual is responsible for their own salvation

 (Qur’an 39:53)

 You’ve read about the precision of the universe, like how an earthquake delayed the day by 1.26 milliseconds.
 You’ve also read how, 1,400 years ago, God revealed that the universe was steadily expanding, just like the Big Bang Theory discovered in the 1920s.
 You’ve seen the testimonies of biographers, emperors, scholars, and authors about Prophet Muhammad (pbuh).
-You’ve learned how Prophet Jesus (pbuh) rejected the false rumours made about him—that he was God—by insisting that he was just a man, born of a woman, subject to the judgment of God, who lived on earth like other men, subject to the common miseries.
+You’ve learned how Jesus (pbuh) rejected the false rumours made about him—that he was God—by insisting that he was just a man, born of a woman, subject to the judgment of God, who lived on earth like other men, subject to the common miseries.

 Additionally, you’ve read how the Qur’an describes the development of the embryo, the orbits of planets, the non-constant nature of time (the relativity of time), how iron was sent down from outer space, and how two seas—one fresh and one salty—do not mix, among other wonders.